8 Great Rhythm Training Apps and Websites (2024)

 6. Perfect Ear

-We finish off this round-up with one of the most versatile and packed apps on this list.
-Perfect Ear is not just a rhythm trainer, but an all-around music theory teacher.
+Perfect Ear is one of the most versatile and packed apps on this list.
+Perfect Ear is not just a rhythm trainer but an all-around music theory teacher.

 It will provide you with ear training exercises, rhythm training, music theory lessons, solfege lessons, and note reading lessons.
 All of this is needed if you want to make it as a musician or just learn to play properly.

-This app is beautifully designed and really easy to use.
+This app is beautifully designed and easy to use.
 It’s recommended by music teachers all over the world, especially for children, because it’s so vast and covers so many topics.
-But don’t be fooled if you’re a bit older then children are – this is not a child’s game.
+But don’t be fooled if you’re a bit older – this is not a child’s game.

-It’s a full tutoring course for music beginners and as such is perfect.
+It’s a full tutoring course for music beginners and, as such, it’s perfect.
 It’s available on both iOS and Android and is free to use, with in-app purchases available.
 It’s also easy to connect to your piano or guitar, giving you an easy way to practice your instrument through this app.

 How to practice rhythm?

 Practicing rhythms is very important for any musician.
-If you’re playing out of rhythms, your performance is going to sound bad, no matter whether you’re playing the right notes or not.
+If you’re playing out of rhythm, your performance is going to sound bad, no matter whether you’re playing the right notes or not.

 To get your tempo right, you should always start with the basics.
-This means that you should practice easy rhythms first, playing in only one octave and some familiar key.
-This way, you can learn basics easily and get them to stick in your head, before moving onto the more complex stuff.
+This means that you should practice easy rhythms first, playing in only one octave and some familiar keys.
+This way, you can learn the basics easily and get them to stick in your head before moving on to the more complex stuff.

 For other tips about rhythm practice, you can always slow the tempo to get the rhythm right and then gradually bring it back to the full speed needed to be played in a piece of music.
 Dividing the beat in your head when counting and practicing on different instruments is also a great way to learn how to keep your rhythm in every possible situation.